gianluvillani/toartaruga/README.md

 ### Simulator Structure (Gianluca - Week 1)
 The simulator implements a simple kinematic bicycle model and a visualization in RViz.
 The discretized model used is taken from https://github.com/MPC-Berkeley/barc/wiki/Car-Model.
 The simulated states are computed as often as a new input is sent to the car.
+Possible features to be implemented/modified:
-(Future improvement: control should not necessarily 'synchronized' with the simulation.
-More explanation later)
+- Control should not be necessarily 'synchronized' with the simulation.
+More explanation later
+- Path publishing and visualization in RViz.
+Path message